 Here we are entering a more creative approach to photography in general and shutter speed in particular.
 By photographing a fast running water with the longer shutter speed allows us to create the visual effect which does not exist in real life.
 It is like creating a special effect in movies.
 You open up the shutter speed for a longer period of time and let moving water to create motion blur effect.

 Blurring Water 0.5 - 5 sec

 Blurring the water is the foundation of landscape photography.
 Nothing makes the landscapes and seascapes dreamy and fascination like long exposure effect in the water.
-When photographing ocean, sea, lakes, and rivers where movement in the water is not too fast or when you shoot from a greater distance, you need a lower value of the shutter speed compared to shooting the waterfalls to get this silky and smooth effect in the water.
+When photographing ocean, sea, lakes, and rivers where movement in the water is not too fast or when you shoot from a greater distance, you need a slower shutter speed value compared to shooting the waterfalls to get this silky and smooth effect in the water.

 Fireworks 2-4 sec